Lecture Notes in Cosmology

 and that the semi-major and semi-minor axis of the polarisation ellipse are given by:

 \end{ex}

 \hrulefill

-When $\beta = 0$ we have $b = 0$, i.e. the ellipse degenerates in a straight line, titled by an angle $\alpha$ with respect to the $E_x$ axis.
-In this case the wave is purely linearly polarised.
-On the other hand, when $\beta = \pi/2$ the ellipse degenerates in a circle, and thus we have a purely circularly polarised wave.
+When $\beta = 0$ we have $b = 0$: the ellipse degenerates into a straight line, tilted at an angle $\alpha$ with respect to the $E_x$ axis.
+In this case, the wave is purely linearly polarized.
+On the other hand, when $\beta = \pi/2$ the ellipse degenerates into a circle: we have a purely circularly polarized wave.

-The \textbf{Stokes parameters} are defined as follows in terms of the polarisation ellipse parameters: where $h = \pm 1$ simply establishes the direction of rotation, clockwise ($h = -1$) or anti-clockwise ($h = 1$).
-Note that the Stokes parameter $I$ is the intensity of the wave.
+The \textbf{Stokes parameters} are defined as follows in terms of the polarization ellipse parameters: where $h = \pm 1$ simply establishes the direction of rotation: clockwise ($h = -1$) or counterclockwise ($h = 1$).
+The Stokes parameter $I$ is the intensity of the wave.